zzzzzzzzzzzzzzzzzzzzl/project/README.md

 # project

-I started developing an enginge in pygame for this.I could have used a prebuilt engine for this, which would have been a much smarter idea, since I only wanted to create a genetic algorithom for creatures,but I started making one in python ive started about a week ago and its clear to me now that this will be 75% of the work for the project. creating a world for creatures to inhabit.I know that python is not the best when it comes to speed but its the laungauge that im most comfortable with. and if we are clever with how we design the creatures we can probably run this at a resonable speed
+I started developing an enginge in pygame for this.I could have used a prebuilt engine for this like unity, which would have been a much smarter idea, since I only wanted to create a genetic algorithom for creatures,but I started making one in python ive started about a week ago and its clear to me now that this will be 75% of the work for the project. creating a world for creatures to inhabit.I know that python is not the best when it comes to speed but its the laungauge that im most comfortable with. and if we are clever with how we design the creatures we can probably run this at a resonable speed

 for the program the creatures will be made of several classes.I drew a diagram of the class hierachy . https://github.com/zzzzzzzzzzzzzzzzzzzzl/project/blob/main/creature%20class%20hierachy.png